WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 ![](figures/vep_2.png)

-* To submit a VEP job, just select the correct species (Hymenolepis microstoma), upload your VCF file and click “Run”.
+* To submit a VEP job, just select the correct species (_Strongyloides ratti_), upload your VCF file and click “Run”.

 ![](figures/vep_3.png)